FluentData/training-r-intro-pkg/docs/2-Functions-and-Importing-Data/readme.md

 ```

-_Note: Typically you don’t want to have too many nested functions because it becomes difficult to read._
+_Note: Typically you don<U+2019>t want to have too many nested functions because it becomes difficult to read._

 ## NA Values